farcasterxyz/docs/docs/learn/architecture/hubs.md

 Hubs are a distributed network of servers that store and validate Farcaster data.

 A computer can run software to become a Farcaster Hub.
-It will download on-chain Farcaster data from Ethereum and off-chain Farcaster data from other Hubs.
+It will download onchain Farcaster data from Ethereum and offchain Farcaster data from other Hubs.
 Each Hub stores a copy of all Farcaster data, which can be accessed over an API.

 Hubs let you read and write data to Farcaster, and anyone building a Farcaster app will need to talk to one.
 Anyone can run a Hub on their laptop or on a cloud server.
 A full guide to setting up and running a Hub is available [here](https://www.thehubble.xyz).